killianvalverde/runsource/README.md

 ### runsource ###

-runsource is a simple C++ program whose main feature is compile source files, execute the produced program and delete it. runsource was programmed with the objective to introduce it in the right click context menu of file managers.
+runsource is a simple C++ program whose main feature is compile source files, run the produced program and delete it. runsource was programmed with the objective to introduce it in the right click context menu of file managers.
 In `context_menu` folder there are a configuration file for nemo.
 For more information use `./runsource --help` command.